- The Learning Environment

 The Learning Environment

+Courses in the program are delivered by highly qualified faculty using instructional approaches that ensure the learning outcomes of each course.
 Students take a series of prerequisite courses early in their academic careers that serve as a foundation for the upper-level core curriculum.
-There are 11 upper-level core (300/400 level) requirements cutting across multiple management disciplines providing a comprehensive understanding and application of contemporary management practices.
+There are upper-level core requirements that cut across multiple management disciplines providing a comprehensive understanding and application of contemporary management practices.
 Many courses are project-based integrating case studies.
-Capstone courses offer academic training with real-world exposure through experiential learning.
+The capstone course offers academic training with real-world exposure through experiential learning.

-About half of the 11 courses are delivered via Digital Access or in lecture halls, while the other half average 45 students.
+Several of the courses are delivered via Digital Access or in lecture halls, while the other half average 45 students.
 Recitations that accompany core courses are taught by teaching assistants in class sizes of approximately 30 or less.
 The class size for additional required concentration courses typically average 45 students.
-A concentration is not required, but all students must complete a minimum of three 300 or 400-level management courses beyond the core courses.
-Opportunities for independent study and study abroad are available both during the regular semester and over summer/winter breaks.

 About Our Facilities

 The Jacobs Management Center and the adjacent Alfiero Center offer a complete home for management students, faculty and staff.
 Together, they are among only a few buildings at UB that commingle classrooms and offices, creating an interactive community of professionals, students and scholars.

 Nine members of our faculty are recipients of the SUNY Chancellor's Award for Excellence in Teaching, which recognizes outstanding teaching ability through superb classroom performance.
 These scholars bring to their classes broad interests and current, far-ranging knowledge.